hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 :) it's not easy.
 But I like the language, it's so effective and clever actually.

 [13:44:48](#5th_ct7BQcUEhoCwvCc0j-7jCaNHBwbCJsWToCa-tvQ) <hiiamboris>:
-beware, there's no turning back to other langs at some point Ì†ΩÌ∏Ö
+beware, there's no turning back to other langs at some point üòÖ

 [13:45:40](#KC0E-rCV4OHXBuPvqSPrBT_aNK-KJspdGRmCOQnOGTU) <gor77 (gor77)>:
 Yes...I know that could happen.
 But if it gives you anything you need, especially with the Red/System, maybe it doesn't matter.